IntelligentSensingAndRehabilitation/MultiCameraTracking/CODE_OF_CONDUCT.md

 ## Unacceptable Behavior

-The following behaviors are not tolerated:
+The following behaviours are not tolerated:

 - Harassment or discrimination of any kind
 - Offensive comments related to identity or beliefs